Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We thank the Planck collaboration for making the full-sky maps public.
-We thank Eiichiro Komatsu for helpful discussions.
-HJM acknowledges the support from NSF AST-1517528.
-This work is also supported by the China 973 Program (No. 2015CB857002) and the National Science Foundation of China (grant Nos.
-11233005, 11621303, 11522324, 11421303, 11503065, 11673015, 11733004)
+We thank the Planck collaboration for making the full-sky maps public, and thank Klaus Dolag for providing the SZE light-cone maps.
+We thank Eiichiro Komatsu, Colin Hill, Neal Katz, Volker Springel, Mark Halpern, Gary Hinshaw, Ludo Van Waerbeke, Douglas Scott, and the referee for helpful discussions and comments, which greatly improved the paper.
+This work is supported by the China 973 Program (No. 2015CB857002) and the National Science Foundation of China (grant Nos.
+11233005, 11621303, 11522324, 11421303, 11503065, 11673015, 11733004).
+SL acknowledges a partial support by a CITA National Fellowship.